Didisimmons/Flybody-gym/TEST.md

    1. On a desktop, navigate to the Rates page and scroll down to the bottom.

-   2. Repeat the verification procedures (I-VI) from the homepage's footer.
+   2. Repeat the verification procedures (i - vi) from the homepage's footer.
 Keeping in mind that the footer is exactly the same html code for all of the webpages to keep consistency on the site

          When the verification stages were completed, the same results that occurred on the homepage footer were replicated here in the footer area, as expected.
 The form that displays when the user clicks the subscribe button, on the other hand, is modified by adding the text-centre class to centre the form information, making it more appealing to the user